-When an employee on Workers' Compensation benefits has decided to use sick leave and/or vacation to supplement his/her Workers' Compensation benefits the following procedure applies: The employee shall notify the appropriate payroll office that s/he wishes to supplement his/her Workers' Compensation check through use of sick leave and/or vacation leave.
+When an employee on Workers' Compensation benefits has decided to use sick leave and/or vacation to supplement their Workers' Compensation benefits the following procedure applies: The employee shall notify the appropriate payroll office that they wish to supplement their Workers' Compensation check through use of sick leave and/or vacation leave.
 The University shall obtain from the University Workers' Compensation Insurance Administration Office the amount of the benefit check and authorize a payroll check in the amount of the difference between the benefit check and the employee's regular gross pay for the employee's normal pay period.
 The employee's sick leave and/or vacation balance shall be reduced by the amount of the payroll check divided by the employee's hourly rate of pay at the time the payroll check is issued.